untko/visualizations/Python/README.md

 # Python Visualizations & Tools

-A curated collection of Python-powered notebooks, scripts and utilities for data-viz and quantitative analysis.
+A curated collection of Python-powered notebooks, scripts, repositories and utilities for data-viz and quantitative analysis.

-## 📊 Some Project
+## 📊 Some Works
 **Portfolio Rebalancing Simulator**
 Interactive simulation and visualization of portfolio rebalancing strategies using historical data from Yahoo Finance using streamlit.